Scalar induced gravity waves from ultra slow-roll Galileon inflation: Galileon Inflation

 Now we move towards studying the dynamics of this Galileon scalar field in a cosmological setting where the Galileon model lives on a quasi de Sitter background spacetime such that the background field, $\bar{\phi}(t)$, is homogeneous and time-dependent.
 Next, to study the inflationary scenario on such a spacetime we require that variation in the effective potential of our theory must satisfy the condition $|\Delta V/V|\ll 1$.
 This gives us a value of the scale factor within our CGT framework as $a(t)=\exp{(Ht)}$, where the Hubble parameter $H$ also defines the deviation from exact de sitter in form of the slow-roll parameter $\epsilon = -\dot{H}/H^{2}$.
 We now mention the action for the field $\phi(t)$ after collecting the first-order terms from integration by parts and discarding any boundary terms: \bea S^{(0)}= \int dt\;a^{3}{\cal L} = \int d^4x\,a^3 \,\Bigg\{\dot{\bar{\phi}}^2\Bigg(\frac{c_2}{2}+2c_3Z+\frac{9c_4}{2}Z^2+6c_5Z^3\Bigg)+\lambda^3\bar{\phi}\Bigg\} \eea where the coupling parameter is defined as $Z \equiv H\dot{\bar{\phi}}/\Lambda^3$ with $\Lambda$ as a physical cut-off scale of the theory.
 In the regime where the coupling satisfies $Z \simeq 1$, we can incorporate the non-linearities within the galileon sector and also neglect any non-minimal couplings to gravity.
 This is the favourable regime in which we choose to work.

 Let us briefly understand the behaviour of the scalar field in the de Sitter background through its evolution.
-To conduct inflation requires mildly breaking the shift symmetry, and this gets implemented starting with a linear term in the field $\bar{\phi}$ along the constant potential $V_{0}$ to give, $V = V_{0}-c_{1}\bar{\phi}$, where $c_{1}$ is a small and constant parameter.
+To conduct inflation requires mildly breaking the shift symmetry, and this gets implemented starting with a linear term in the field $\bar{\phi}$ along the constant potential $V_{0}$ to give, $V = V_{0}-c_{1}\bar{\phi}$, where $c_{1}$ is a small symmetry-breaking parameter.
 To get the equation of motion for $\bar{\phi}(t)$ is made simple by the fact that under the condition $M_{p}\rightarrow \infty$ while maintaining the relation $3H^{2}M_{p}^{2}=V_{0}$, gives us a scalar field on exact de Sitter space.
-There, we have an exact shift symmetry, which allows the conservation of the associated current to provide for the equation of motion for the field $\bar{\phi}$ as: \bea \ddot{\phi} + 3H\dot{\phi} - c_{1} = 0. \eea and for this, there exists the solution with $3H\dot{\bar{\phi}} = c_{1}$.
-Now, with the eqn.(\ref{bcgaction}) in mind, and using the definition of the Noether current for the above background action as $j^{t} = \partial {\cal L}/\partial\dot{\bar{\phi}}$ we can have the following relation: \bea \dot{\phi}(c_{2} + 6c_{3}Z + 18c_{4}Z^{2} + 30c_{5}Z^{3}) = \frac{c_{1}}{3H}, \eea where the existence of shift symmetry and the Galileon model having second-order equation of motions enables the identification of the $j^{t}$ with $\dot{\bar{\phi}}$ and thus we can use the solution $\dot{\bar{\phi}} = c_{1}/3H$ as shown before.
-We restrict first to the case where the parameters $c_{4},c_{5}$, for the higher-derivative terms in eqn.(\ref{gaction}), remain zero.
-This allows for a equation quadratic in $\dot{\bar{\phi}}$ from eqn.(\ref{phieqn}), solving which straightforwardly leads one to the solution: \bea \dot{\bar{\phi}} = \frac{f(c_{1},c_{2},c_{3},\Lambda)}{H},\quad\quad\quad {\rm where}\quad\quad f(c_{1},c_{2},c_{3},\Lambda) \equiv \frac{\Lambda^3}{12}\frac{c_2}{c_3}\Bigg[-1+\sqrt{1+\frac{8c_3}{c^2_2}\frac{c_{1}}{\Lambda^3}}\Bigg], \eea and solving this gives us the evolution of the background field with time $t$ or, as we will consider further, with the e-folding ${\cal N}$.

-In order to determine the evolution of the function $f$, we take help from parameterization of the second-slow roll parameter, $\eta$, across the three phases in our setup of SRI-USR-SRII.
-In our construction, $\eta$ undergoes a sharp transition at the boundary when going from SRI to USR and another sharp transition from USR to SRII.
-We use the Heaviside Theta function for the parameterization of $\eta$ and from it derive the behaviour of the first slow-roll parameter $\epsilon$ as well the Hubble parameter $H$ and the background scalar field $\bar{\phi}$.
+There, we have an exact shift symmetry, which allows the conservation of the associated current to provide for the equation of motion for the field $\bar{\phi}$.